<<Read Time: 4 Minutes>>

 Historic Depot.
 The Union Pacific Depot dominates downtown Cheyenne, and houses the Cheyenne Depot Museum and Gift Shop.
 It is also home to the Visitor Information Center which covers all the attractions and facilities in the city, and a great bar and restaurant, Accomplice Brewery.
 Depot Square- 121 West 15th Street.
 (Capital and 15th Streets)

 Terry Bison Ranch.
 Terry Bison Ranch consists of nearly 30,000 acres of rolling hills and lush grasslands, and more than 2,300 grazing bison.
-Walk around the ranch and see the animals!
+Walk around the ranch and see the animals, go on a free wagon ride, or check out the draft horse display.

 Tuesday Farmers Market.
 3-6p.
 Tuesdays in the east parking lot of Sears in the Frontier Mall, 1400 Del Range Blvd., from June 21 through Oct 11, 2016.
 Vegetables, fruits, breads, and homemade goods from the region.